IRONMAN H-Class 210 Magnetic Upright Bike has a name that suggests toughness and endurance.

 To monitor your heart rate you do need to hold on to both of the hand pulse sensors in the handlebars.
 This can be restricting if you like to monitor your heart rate as you workout.

 On top of that, like all hand pulse sensors in all bikes they can’t always be relied on to give you a reliable reading.
 Some people can get a successful reading but many can’t.

 If this is important to you it is better to get a heart rate strap and monitor to do this independently of the bike.
-Or you can buy an upright exercise bike that is compatible with a heart rate strap like the Schwinn 170 but this can cost about $100 more or less dpending on deals (it does come with heart rate control programs as well as profile programs).
+Or you can buy an upright exercise bike that is compatible with a heart rate strap like the Schwinn 170 but this can cost more depending on deals (it does come with heart rate control programs as well as profile programs).

 The dimensions and weight of the bike are